utiso/dorkbot/README.md

                         items
   -i INDEXER, --indexer INDEXER
                         Indexer module to use
-  -l, --list            List targets in database
+  --label LABEL         Label to add to vulnerability report -l, --list            List targets in database
   -n TARGET_COUNT, --target-count TARGET_COUNT
                         Number of targets to scan